DnD 5e - The Artificer Handbook

 Like a familiar, the Alchemical Homunculus's actions are limited to a fixed list.
 In addition to the actions available to familiars, your homunculus can spit acid at stuff, dealing damage roughly equal to a weapon.
 Finally, the homunculus can apply a magic salve to buff other creatures.
 Buoyancy is situational, Resilience is fantastic but will eat your daily uses almost immediately, but Inspiration will dramatically improve your party's success rate with ability checks.

-- Alchemical Mastery: There aren't many cantrips which deal poison or acid damage, so expect to learn Acid Splash an Poison Spray and use them a lot.
+- Alchemical Mastery: There aren't many cantrips which deal poison or acid damage, so expect to learn Acid Splash and Poison Spray and use them a lot.
+The damage also applies to Arcane Weapon, but only on the first time you roll the bonus damage.
 The increased healing notably applies to using Mending on your Alchemical Homunculus, but you usually want to do that out of combat, so it doesn't matter much.
 Lesser Restoration removes some status conditions which occur frequently, so being able to cast it up to 5 times per day without spending a spell slot is really great.

 - Chemical Savant: The resistances are great, but casting a 5th-level spell for free once per day without the 100gp price tag is extremely useful at high levels where difficult status conditions are common.